Skip to main content

 Managing Adaptor Versions

 While it may be beneficial to upgrade as part of your routine maintenance, these upgrades should be carefully tested.
-Most often, customers upgrade to a new adaptor version for an existing step when they are making business-drives changes to that step.
+Most often, customers upgrade to a new adaptor version for an existing step when they are already making business-driven changes to that step.
 Some business-driven changes may actually require upgrading the version in order to use a new feature from the adaptor.
-Even if those changes don't require and upgrade, if the technical team must spend time testing step-specific changes anyway, it may be an ideal opportunity to test also test an upgrade.
+Even if those changes don't require an upgrade, if the technical team must spend time testing step-specific changes anyway, it may be an ideal opportunity to also test an upgrade of the adaptor version.

 Adaptors follow SEMVER so you can be reasonably assured that upgrading from x.1.z to x.2.z will not lead to existing step code failing, but an upgrade from 3.y.z to 4.y.z may—in SEMVER major upgrades (those that change the first number in the x.y.z version number) have "breaking" or "non-backwards compatible" changes.